MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-app-lifecycle-management.md

 The following list describes other solutions that [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities require to work, and that must be available in the Common Data Service environment:

-- **MicrosoftBusinessCentralERPVE** - Solution that contains the generated virtual entities
+- **MicrosoftBusinessCentralERPVE** - Solution that contains the generated virtual entities.
 - **MicrosoftBusinessCentralERPCatalog** – This solution provides a catalog of the available entities in a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] instance.
 It also provides the connection that is used to set up a configuration.
 For more information, see the later sections of this topic.
 - **MicrosoftBusinessCentralVESupport** – This solution provides the virtual entity provider for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 The provider can communicate with [!INCLUDE[prodshort](../developer/includes/prodshort.md)]  and Common Data Service.
 For more information, see the next section.
 - **Dynamics365Company** – This solution adds the Company entity, which is referenced by all [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities that have a **PrimaryCompanyContext** metadata value.